r13doc/local_repo_update/README.md

-Little programm for update local crates for research code in one lanch.
+Little programm for update local crates for research code for one lanch.